maxnd/mxMarkEdit/README.md

 It's possible to copy and paste in the grid any kind of citation taken from reference managers like Zotero and Mendeley as well as from websites or library catalogs.
 Follow these simple steps.

-- Copy in the clipboard the citation from a website or a reference manager; in Zotero, use the shortcut `Meta + Shift + A` or `Meta + Shift + C`.
-The author(s), the title and the details must be separated by comma and space.
+- Copy in the clipboard the citation from a website or a reference manager; if they are more than one, each of them must be a different paragraph; in Zotero, use the shortcut `Meta + Shift + A` or `Meta + Shift + C`; the author(s), the title and the details must be separated by comma and space.
-- Paste the content of the clipboard temporarily in a new paragraph in the current document.
+- Paste the content of the clipboard temporarily in the current document.
-- Select the citation and copy it the clipboard with the shortcut `Meta + Opt + C`.
+- Select the citation(s) and copy them in the clipboard with the shortcut `Meta + Opt + C`.
-- Paste the citation in the B1 column of a new row in the grid; all the data fill properly the following cells; the titles will be included among the italics markers if they do not begin and end with quotation marks.
+- Paste the citation(s) in the B1 column of a new row in the grid; all the data will fill properly the following cells; the titles will be included among the italics markers if they do not begin and end with quotation marks.
 - Check the name of the author(s) for bibliography and footnotes in the B1 and C1 columns, and the short title in the E1 column.
 - Add the key in the A1 column and use the shortcut `Meta + Ctrl + K` to make it unique.